Digitisation

 Resource management

 Accurate time recording enables better resource management.
-With the ZEP Resource planning add-on module you can, for example, track how much time is spent on certain tasks or projects.
+With the ZEP add-on module Resource planning you can, for example, track how much time is spent on certain tasks or projects.
 This gives you a solid basis for planning and allocating resources such as employees, budget and time more effectively.

 Accounting & budgeting